 For over 9 years Jackson families have helped make the holiday season a little brighter for children in need within our own Atlanta Public School system.
 By partnering with the school district’s social workers, our families purchase holiday gifts for over 400 children each year.
 Please consider doing what you can to help spread joy this holiday season.
-If you are interested in participating, a sign up genius link will be sent out in late fall.
+If you are interested in participating, please click here for the 2019 Signup Genius.

 INFORMATION ABOUT GIFT PURCHASING